MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-requestfilterfields-property.md

 ---
 title: "RequestFilterFields Property"
-description: "Sets which fields are automatically included on the tab of the request page that is related to this data item.
-The user can set filters on these fields." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets which fields are automatically included on the tab of the request page that is related to this data item." ms.author: solsen ms.custom: na ms.date: 06/23/2021